ivorscott/blog2/content/posts/2020-03-23-the-ultimate-go-and-react-development-setup-with-docker-part-2.md

 ### 1. Many Tools Are Writtten In Go

-While deploying apps into the cloud I realized quite quickly that many of the tools I used were written in Go.
+While deploying apps to the cloud I realized quite quickly that many of the tools I used were written in Go.
 Tools including [Drone](https://github.com/drone/drone), [Portainer](https://github.com/portainer/portainer), [Docker](https://github.com/moby/moby), [Kubernetes](https://github.com/kubernetes/kubernetes), [Terraform](https://github.com/hashicorp/terraform) and [Traefik](https://github.com/containous/traefik).
 I began to wonder: _What was I missing?
 What was so special about the langauge?_

 ### 2. Renowned Creators